Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Experiments

 \subsubsection{Evaluation on ZJU-MoCap dataset}

-We further benchmark our method on ZJU-MoCap dataset~\cite{peng2021neural}, where we follow the setting of NeuralBody~\cite{peng2021neural} and report results given by SLRF~\cite{SLRF}, and use only 4 out of 21 cameras to train the neural human rendering methods, which is a challenging setup for 3D Gaussian splatting approach where dense cameras are required.
+To benchmark HuGS on ZJU-MoCap~\cite{peng2021neural}, we follow the setting of NeuralBody~\cite{peng2021neural}, i.e. use only 4 out of 21 cameras to train, and report results given by SLRF~\cite{SLRF}.
 On this dataset, we train only for 50k iterations because we observe that textures degrade on novel poses with further training, due to the sparse camera setup.
-Table~\ref{tab:zju} presents the quantitative comparison between our method and all the baselines.
-Our method achieves the second-best performance on novel view scenarios and the best performance on novel pose synthesis, where we obtain the highest PSNR and competitive SSIM measures.
-Moreover, our approach requires the least time consumption and enables real-time rendering compared to all the other baseline methods.
-The result on the ZJU-MoCap dataset, as well as the qualitative comparison against Neural Body~\cite{peng2021neural} displayed in Figure~\ref{fig:zju_figure}, shows that \OURS can generalize well in novel pose animation tasks.
+Table~\ref{tab:zju} presents the quantitative results.
+Our method achieves the second-best performance on novel views and the best performance on novel pose synthesis, where we obtain the highest PSNR and competitive SSIM.
+Moreover, our approach is notably more efficient for training and rendering compared to the baselines.
+These results shows that HuGS can generalize well in novel pose animation tasks, as shown in Fig.~\ref{fig:zju_figure}.